FatihErdem/nebula/README.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/6fc34eeabab2ca8d87da)

 ## Queries
-You can query inserted or updated reviews with `SELECT * FROM production.productreview WHERE productreviewid = :id`
+You can query inserted or updated reviews with:
+`SELECT * FROM production.productreview WHERE productreviewid = :id`